gardenlinux/unbase_oci/README.md

 The **unbase OCI tool** is designed to streamline container images by eliminating unnecessary components inherited from the base container, thereby reducing bloat and enhancing security.
 It produces [bare container images](https://github.com/gardenlinux/gardenlinux/blob/main/docs/01_developers/bare_container.md).
-Operating on OCI archives, the tool performs a thorough comparison between a base image and a target image.
+Operating on OCI archives or container images, the tool performs a thorough comparison between a base image and a target image.
 It identifies additions made to the target image in relation to the base image, as well as the dependencies of these additions.
 The tool then strips away extraneous elements, resulting in a minimized target image.